pritamkumarshahi/JS-EVENT-LOOP-SIMULATOR/README.md

 If you would like to contribute to the project, feel free to fork the repository and submit a pull request with your enhancements or bug fixes.

 ## DEMO
+To see the live app, please [click here](https://pritamkumarshahi.github.io/JS-EVENT-LOOP-SIMULATOR/).

 https://github.com/user-attachments/assets/57c6bf86-f894-40b1-82a8-b1bbd28bd0c9